-Stage 1: Candidates may be admitted on to stage 1 (Masters Programme) without a first degree via Recognition of Prior Experiential Learning (RPEL).
-For more information, please refer to the relevant Masters Programmes Handbook and/or discuss this with the Masters Programme Leader.
+Stage 1: Candidates may be admitted on to Stage 1 (Masters Programme) without a first degree via Recognition of Prior Experiential Learning (RPEL).
+For more information, please discuss this with the Masters Programme Leader.

 Where an applicant has successfully completed one or more appropriate Masters level modules in a subject related to the course in the last 6 years they may apply for credit transfer which may eliminate the need to undertake one or more modules in the Programme.